Trigger Rules

 - name: echo tag name

-main: # Default branch, can be replaced with the actual default branch of the repo
+main: # Default branch, can be replaced with the actual default branch of the repository

 - stages: